SanjanaYasna/holybike/dev_notes/dev_notes_10:31:24.md

 Teetly worked after this session to reintegrate her version of session authorization with their combined code.

-Pair Programming Bella and Teetly Nov 14 (1:30-3 pm):
+# Pair Programming Bella and Teetly Nov 14 (1:30-3 pm):

 Time: 90 minutes
 1. resolved issues with the stations displays ids (we thought they were displaying object ids of stations being created as opposed to the actual current_station_identifier), but it turns out that these new ids that are different from current station identifier is still ok for a display since we will still be able to associate an id with a station.
 We are just going along with this.
 2. Discussed views content and layout, Teetly implemented later on.
 Bella will work on profiles and bikes displays from menu navbar

+# Nov 14 Pair Programming Camille and Teetly (3 hours):

+Time: 270 minutes
+Doc with our work https://docs.google.com/document/d/1adFF3zZJ4W4LMygoFjCSBrxM6OfKec6507lkaO1QFwc/edit?usp=sharing